Paklock/HackRF1/User-interface.md

 # Boot splash screen

 From version 1.4.2, you can set a custom boot splash screen.
-The file "splash.bmp" will be loaded from the root of the sd card.
+The file `splash.bmp` will be loaded from the root of the sd card.

 # Main screen